Isuzu Florian: History

 The Florian saloon, competing in the intermediate class that included the Toyota Mark II, Mazda Luce, and the Nissan Laurel, was first shown at the 1967 Tokyo Motor Show.
 The Florian 1600 Deluxe (PA20) led a somewhat uneasy existence as the top-of-the line Isuzu at the time of introduction, as its single carburetted overhead valve G161 engine was no more than a downtuned version of the unit which lived under the hood of the more affordable Bellett.
 To separate the Florian from the lesser Belletts, the more expensive 1600 Super Deluxe was added in March 1968.
 This model benefitted from plush standard equipment, including air conditioning and leather seats.
 The list of standard equipment expanded so that the Florian would compete for sales against more popular products from larger Japanese manufacturers, helping to justify the yearly road tax bill for using a large displacement engine, while remaining compliant with Japanese Government dimension regulations.
 In March 1969 the sportier 1600 TS ("Touring Sports") appeared, fitted with the Bellett GT's twin carb engine, producing 90 PS at 5,400 rpm.
 Originally fitted with large, single rectangular headlights, the sporting 1600 TS introduced twin round units, a layout which became standard following the Florian's first facelift in October 1970.
 But already, in September 1969, the overhead cam G161S engine was introduced.
 Power increased from 84 to 90 PS for the Super Deluxe and from 90 to 103 PS for the twin-carb 1600TS.
 The Deluxe still made do with the earlier OHV engine.

 October and November 1970 was also when the bigger 1817 cc was introduced, with 100 or 115 PS in the Super Deluxe and 1800TS models respectively.
 This facelift brought with it a longer, more prominent nose, which also increased the overall length by 50 mm.
 The 1600 Deluxe (now with the G161S SOHC engine) received this updated bodywork a little later, in December 1970.
 The lower powered 1800 engine was also available in the Van version (PA30V).

-The Florian was originally available as a four-door sedan and a five-door station wagon (the latter did not last until the end of production).
+The Florian was originally available as a four-door sedan and a five-door Van (station wagon).
+The wagon was sold as a commercial vehicle in Japan, benefiting from various tax breaks.
+The Van did not last until the end of production.
 The six-light glasshouse is of an unusual shape, with the rear doors being shared with the double-cab Isuzu Faster (KB) pickup truck.
 The spacious Florian replaced the Isuzu Bellel and was in turn replaced by the Isuzu Aska (originally marketed as the "Florian Aska") in the Isuzu lineup.
 Originally available as a six-seater with a column-mounted three-speed shifter (or automatic), a floor-shifted five-seat model called "Owners DeLuxe" was also marketed in the first year.
 The three-speed manual was replaced with a four-speed manual in April 1968.
 The dashboard was very distinct, featuring two symmetrical oval, woodgrain-trimmed dashpods for the driver and passenger, with oval gauge pods as well.